factorten/TFE/content/post/real-life-wisdom.md

 +++

->THE THREE PRINCIPAL ASPECTS OF THE PATH
+>"THE THREE PRINCIPAL ASPECTS OF THE PATH"
 >A CONDENSED LAMRIM BY JE TSONGKHAPA
 >Homage to the venerable Spiritual Guide
 >I shall explain to the best of my ability